 Job training consists of classroom instruction.
 Training length varies depending on specialty.
 Course content typically includes:

 Communication skills.
-Police and detectives must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing.
-Empathy.
-Police officers need...
+Police, detectives, and fish and game wardens must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing...